-The Music program of the Department of Performing Arts at Southern Oregon University presents the second annual SOU Tutunov Piano Series, opening on Wednesday, Oct.
-2 at 7:30 p.m. with pianist Alexander Ghindin performing works by Bach, Rachmaninoff, Schubert, Liszt and Brahms.
+The Music program of the Oregon Center for the Arts at Southern Oregon University presents the third annual SOU Tutunov Piano Series, opening on Friday, Oct.
+17 at 7:30 p.m. with pianist Joseph Banowetz performing works by Beethoven, Chopin and Mozart.

 Dr. Alexander Tutunov, Southern Oregon University’s artist in residence, is the series namesake.
 “Over the past few years, I felt there were enough people in the Rogue Valley who are as passionate about the things I do and love doing as I am,” said Tutunov.
 “We have a fortunate combination of a great venue, terrific supportive audience, and my personal connections in the classical piano music world with the result that we can bring high quality music-making to the Rogue Valley.”
 Tutunov describes each featured artist’s uncompromising quest for finding “the deepest meaning and perfection in the music they perform” as the common thread through the series.

-Tickets are $15 general, free to full-time students, $60 for full five-concert series.
-The Performing Arts Box Office is located in the Theatre Arts Building lobby.
+All concerts are held in the SOU Music Recital Hall.
+Reserved tickets are $20 general, free to full-time students, $85 for the full five-concert series.
+The Performing Arts Box Office is located in the Music Recital Hall lobby.
 Box office hours are noon to 6 p.m.
 Monday through Friday and two hours prior to each performance.
 Tickets can be purchased with a credit card over the phone by calling 541-552-6348 or online at sou.edu/performingarts.